Gernott/mask/Documentation/Installation/Index.rst

 ============

 .. note::
-   Before you start installing mask, you should have set up your :ref:`sitepackage<sitepackage>`.
+   Before you start using mask, you should have set up your :ref:`sitepackage<sitepackage>`.

 Install and configure
 =====================

 Download Mask with composer by running the command `composer require mask/mask` or install via extension manager.
-As soon as you activate the extension, Mask will create a dummy extension `mask_project`.
-To prevent this you can change the settings before you activate Mask.
-The easiest way to change the paths is to add this to your `AdditionalConfiguration.php`:
+The first thing you should do is to define the paths to your template directories.
+If you don't do this, Mask falls back to a dummy extension called `mask_project`.
+The easiest way to change the paths is to add the snippet below to your `AdditionalConfiguration.php`:

 .. code-block:: php